mensbeam/HTTP-Client/README.md

 | `middleware`        | `array\|Closure`                                   | `null`  | Middleware stack configuration                          |
 | `retry_callback`    | `?callable`                                        | `null`  | Custom retry logic callback; fires after every response |

+**NOTE**: Earlier versions of _HTTP-Client_ had the `on_retry` option.
+It was replaced with `retry_callback` in version 1.5.
+This is because the original name didn't accurately reflect when it was called.
+It fires after every response regardless of outcome, and its return value determines if it is retried.

 Configuration may be applied both in the constructor and in `Client::request` and `Client::send`.
 All configuration on the request overrides any configuration on the class but only for that request. _HTTP-Client_ will also accept the remaining Guzzle [Client configuration][a] and [request options][b].

 ## License